lmassaron/datasets/README.md

 ## mnist.feather
 <EM>Chapter 15, Going a Step beyond Using Support Vector Machines</EM><BR>
-A replica of the dataset provided by Scikit-learn.
+A replica of the dataset of handwritten digits provided by Scikit-learn.
 This is just a portion of the real MNIST dataset, available at the website http://yann.lecun.com/exdb/mnist/.
 The full dataset consists of 60,000 training examples and 10,000 test examples.

 ## wine_quality.feather
 <EM>Chapter 16, Resorting to Ensembles of Learners</EM><BR>